MonoMod/MonoMod/README.md

 ### Is it possible to use multiple patches?
 Yes, as long as the patches don't affect the same regions of code.

-While technically possible, its behaviour is not strictly defined and depends on the patching order.
+While possible, its behaviour is not strictly defined and depends on the patching order.
 Instead, please use runtime detours / hooks instead, as those were built with "multiple mod support" in mind.